 Yoga, a few stretches and a bit of walking have helped me stay fit.
 Don’t skip food.
 You must maintain your immunity.

 If you have a notepad and a pen, please write your thoughts.
 It helps reduce your stress.
 Internet these days connects to your folks in any part of the world.
 Talk to them.
 Talk to your fellow travelers to understand and help each other in such difficult times.

 Stay positive.
 Indulge yourself in reading, writing or learning new things.
 You are alone but not lonely.
-The only mantra that works in this situation is, stay isolated from people and you are safe.

 Special thanks to Geeta for taking the time to tell us her story.
 We all can learn many things from her experience.
 Follow Geeta on her Instagram for more of her travel adventures.

 If you are stranded somewhere, stay strong and remain calm.
 Get help from your embassy.
 If you have any questions, leave a comment below.

 This is a story from the VISA TRAVELER COMMUNITY.
 If you are a visa traveler and have a story to share with the community, please get in touch with me through the contact page.